CraigKelly/twivility/README.md

 ## Tools

-To save dependencies: `godep save` and then commit to repo
+We manage dependencies with godep.
+See below for the helper scripts in the `./scripts` directory.

+You can also use the `Makefile` in this directory.
+There is a make target corresponding to each script name.
+The default target is `build` - it is dependent on `test` so running `make` will usually do the right thing.
+Note that `cover` always re-runs unit tests.

-We provide helpful scripts in the scripts directory:
+We provide helpful scripts in the scripts directory.

 * `test` - properly runs `godep go test` and includes the CL parameters we want.
 Accepts parameters to pass to `godep go test` (they do *not* override